cthill/SNESDump/README.md

 # SNES Dump
 Arduino powered interface for Super Nintendo Entertainment System game carts.
-A poor man's alternative to the [retrode](http://www.retrode.org/).
+A DIY alternative to the [retrode](http://www.retrode.org/).

+Features:
+* Read cart info from header
+* Dump cart ROM
+* Backup cart SRAM
+* Restore cart SRAM

 ## Desktop Software
 The desktop software is written in python and provides an interactive text-based interface for reading and writing to carts.
+It communicates with the Arduino using the built in USB to serial converter.
 It has been tested on macOS and Linux.

-The software allows users to backup SNES cart ROM data for archival or emulation purposes.
-It also allows users to transfer save game data between real SNES hardware and emulation software.

-Features:
-* Read cartridge header
-* Read cart ROM
-* Read cart SRAM
-* Write cart SRAM

 ## Game Compatibility
 Games that use certain enhancement chips are not compatible with this setup.
 Specifially, enhancement chips that sit between the console and the ROM/SRAM will not work.
 These chips, like the SA1, require a signal from the [Nintendo CIC](https://en.wikipedia.org/wiki/CIC_%28Nintendo%29) lockout chip to start up.
 No cart data can be accessed without the CIC signal.
 In the future, I may integrate the CIC chip in the design or emulate it in the firmware.